SpaceTimmi/CS-Journey/PY4E/README.md

 # Python for Everybody
 Link to [PY4E](https://www.py4e.com)

-"Python for Everybody" is an exceptional introductory course that I wholeheartedly recommend.
-As someone with prior coding experience, I found it to be relatively easy, but I believe it holds immense value for beginners.
-The course encompasses the fundamentals of Python programming and explores its essential data structures.
-Additionally, it delves into the realm of regular expressions, enabling learners to efficiently work with textual data.
-Moreover, it equips students with the ability to connect to the web and retrieve data using Python, as well as interact with databases for efficient data manipulation.
+PY4E is a very good introductory course that I wholeheartedly recommend.
+As someone with prior coding experience, I found it to be relatively easy, but I can see how some of the later concepts might be challenging for newer learners.
+Despite this, the course is still worth taking, especially for beginners.

-While the course covers a wide range of topics, it does so in a concise manner, not delving too deeply into each aspect.
-Nevertheless, this brevity acts as a strength, as it serves as an excellent stepping stone for individuals interested in embarking on a journey into Computer Science.
-The acquired skills from this course furnish students with a strong foundation in programming principles.

-Enrolling in "Python for Everybody" is undoubtedly a prudent choice for aspiring programmers and technology enthusiasts.
-It equips them with the essential knowledge required to further explore more specialized and advanced courses with a profound understanding of the fundamental workings of programming.
-Beginners, in particular, will find this course immensely enjoyable and rewarding, as it paves the way for continuous growth and exploration in the vast world of computer programming.
+The course does an excellent job of covering the basics of Python and its data structures, which is crucial for building a strong foundation in programming.
+It also introduces learners to the world of regular expressions, web data retrieval, and interacting with databases using Python.
+While these topics may present some difficulty, they are essential skills for any aspiring programmer.

+Although the coverage of some concepts might be brief, PY4E provides an invaluable starting point for someone interested in learning Computer Science.
+The knowledge gained from this course acts as a springboard, enabling students to dive into other courses with a better understanding of how programming works at a fundamental level.

+In conclusion, PY4E is a worthwhile course that prepares beginners for their programming journey.
+It equips them with essential Python skills and knowledge, even if some later concepts may pose challenges.
+With determination and supplemental resources, learners can overcome these difficulties and emerge with a strong foundation in Python programming, ready to explore more advanced topics and projects.

 ## Final Project
-### Loading...
+### Basketball Season Simulator
+This project will require some understanding of Object Oriented Programming which is not covered in this course. (...)